 Limitations of Manual Oracle to MySQL Migration

-• Even though the user only has to make a few configuration changes to set up Oracle to MySQL Migration, it is difficult to get this migration right without deep Oracle administration knowledge.
-This might lead to Oracle throwing errors because of multiple configuration parameters that vary across different versions.
+• Even though the user only has to make a few configuration changes to set up migration, getting this migration right without deep Oracle administration knowledge is difficult.
+This might lead to Oracle throwing errors because multiple configuration parameters vary across different versions.

 You have seen the Oracle to MySQL migration challenges.
 Let’s get into the next one.